 Want the same thing as the book above, but in an even more convenient format and absolutely free?
 You’ll find it here.

 This is a vocabulary list of 8,600 words with definitions, put together by the same author as the previous entry on this list.

-There are no example sentences to show learners the words in context but there are some helpful hints for getting deeper meanings right on the list page.
+There are no example sentences to show learners the words in context but the the list page does contain helpful hints for getting deeper meanings.

 Here, too, specific conjugations of verbs make it onto the list, so you might find various versions of the same verb more than once.
 To avoid this issue, you can view the same list with all the verbs removed, for a total of 3,700 truly individual action words.

 6. 5,000 Most Frequent Spanish Words on Memrise

 Memrise provides 50 lists that showcase the 5,000 most frequently used Spanish words.
 The lists are ordered from most to least frequently used.